Alex Carey: International career

 Carey made his Test debut on 8 December 2021, in the first Test of the 2021–22 Ashes series.
 He was chosen as the wicket-keeper for the first two Tests of the series, after Tim Paine stepped down from the Test team.
 Carey's baggy green cap was presented to him by Adam Gilchrist.
 Carey equalled the most catches by a wicket-keeper on Test debut, with eight catches.
 Carey was selected for Australia's 2022 tour of Pakistan and played in 3 tests and 3 ODIs.
 In the first innings of the first test, Carey scored 19 runs off of 43 balls.
 Australia did not bat a second time, and the match was drawn.
 In the first innings of the second test, Carey scored 93 off of 159 balls, before being bowled by Pakistani captain, Babar Azam.
 Carey did not bat during the second innings and the match was drawn.
 This was his highest score and was one run higher than previous Australian captain and wicketkeeper, Tim Paine, who had a high score of 92.
 In the first innings of the third and final test, Carey scored 67 runs off of 105 balls and helped Australia reach a total of 391 runs.
 Carey did not bat in the second innings and Australia won the match by 115 runs and won the 3 match series 1–0.
-Carey finished the test series with 179 runs from 3 innings, with a high score of 93 and an average of 59.66, which was the second highest on the Australian side.
+Carey finished the test series with 179 runs from 3 innings, with a high score of 93 and an average of 59.66, which was the second highest on the Australian team.

 In December 2022, Carey scored his maiden Test century during the Boxing Day Test against South Africa, becoming only the second wicketkeeper (after Rod Marsh) to score a century at the MCG, and the first Australian wicketkeeper to score a Test century since Brad Haddin in 2013.